The Need for Speed: Photographing Air Shows

 Author

-TJ Waller – FMN Director of Training, Sports Editor, Photographer.
-With over 50 years of photography experience, TJ is recognized as one of the elite action photographers in Florida and the nation; skillfully portraying the emotions and intensity that accompanies each shot.
-Be it professional sports, rocket launches, wildlife or even war correspondence, TJ is behind the lens getting the shots.
+Recognized as one of the elite action photographers in Florida and the nation, TJ is FMN's Director of Training, Sports Editor, and Photographer.
+With over 50 years of photography experience, TJ skillfully portrays the emotions and intensity that accompanies each shot.
+Be it professional sports, rocket launches, wildlife or even war correspondence, TJ is behind the lens getting the shots many photographers outright miss.
 TJ also operates specialized photography workshops; teaching folks how to get the best action photos they can in their chosen activity.
 If you are in need of a highly skilled and experienced freelance action photographer who can capture the essence of any fast-paced event, TJ is confident that his expertise and dedication will make him a valuable asset to your team.

 View all posts